 Kenya Industrial Training Institute (KITI)

-Ms. Peris Adema: Director of the Kenya Industrial Training Institute (KITI), Nakuru.
+Kenya Industrial Training Institute

-Kenya Industrial Training Institute (KITI) is the only Government Department under the State of Industry offering training.
+KITIKenya Industrial Training Institute (KITI) is the only Government Department under the State of Industry offering training.
 It was established in 1965 with the support of the Japanese Government.
 Initially, the institute was located on a 3-acre piece of land in Nakuru’s Industrial Area.
 However, due to the need for expansion, it was re-located to a 40-acre piece of land along Nakuru – Solai road, 3kms from Nakuru town.

 KITI was mandated to give trainees hands-on training in technical skills with a strong component of entrepreneurship skills for self-employment.
 The objectives are to train artisans, craftsmen, technicians, engineering graduates, engineers, and entrepreneurs to work in the existing industries and for self-employment; train middle-level managers for the industrial sector and carry out research in projects and products that would accelerate rural industrialization.